Soundly-Healthy/soh-frontend/README.md

-# SOH-frontend
+# SoH-frontend
-Frontend for SOH app
+Frontend for SoH app